-In order to earn a degree, you must successfully complete all requirements for your major as listed here AND all other Degree Requirements, including General Education requirements, and meet the JSC Graduation Standards.
+In order to earn a degree, you must successfully complete all requirements for your major as listed here AND meet all other Degree Requirements, including the General Education Curriculum requirements and JSC Graduation Standards .

 Management (A.S.)

 This program looks at the four major functions of a manager-planning, organizing, leading and controlling-and prepares students for first-line managerial positions.
 Students also have the business course base to continue in the baccalaureate business management program.